dysmon/DevOps/kafka/task6/README.md

 ## Overview

-The solution consists of three main scripts:
+The solution consists of two main scripts:

 1. **Stopping a random broker every 15 minutes**.
-2. **Continuously producing messages to Kafka topics**.
-3. **Monitoring and consuming messages from a Kafka topic**.
+2. **Monitoring producing and consuming messages from a Kafka topic**.

 ## Scripts

+## Notes
+- If two out of three nodes will fall down in quorum, the partitions can left without leader since majority votes (more than a half) needed for election of new leader

 ### 1. Script: Stop Random Broker